vanaware/drivepm/README.md

 Wiki
 ------
-Take a look at our wiki at https://github.com/vanaware/drivepm/wiki
+Take a look at our wiki at https://github.com/vanaware/drivepm/wiki for more information